-The compound of this antioxidant is formed during roasting of coffee and they have great anti-inflammatory and antibacterial properties.
+The compound of this antioxidant is formed during the roasting of coffee and they have great anti-inflammatory and antibacterial properties.

 This bitter compound is responsible for the bitter taste of coffee, and it has antioxidant properties.
 The quinine in coffee becomes more effective when it is roasted.
 Taking large quantities of quinine is harmful to the body, and some people are allergic to it.
 However, only a small amount is present in coffee and it is not harmful.

 Caffeine on its own is an antioxidant; it helps to cure headaches, lose weight, and prevent diabetes.
-Recent studies show that caffeine has a similar structural formula with uric acid.
+Recent studies show that caffeine has a similar structural formula to uric acid.
 Caffeine can be used to treat redness of the skin, puffed skin, and the likes.

 Many people have different opinions on coffee, but it has been established that coffee has a lot of health benefits.
 In this article, I have reviewed the source of the many health benefits of coffee.
 So, basically high level of antioxidants found in coffee-based on many studies, are very healthy for you.